 Area summits are a great opportunity to learn and practice leadership skills, public speaking, citizenship, character building, and more.
-Area summits are held throughout the state, one in each area, and are designed for intermediate and/or senior members.
-Youth may attend any summit throughout the state but typically attend the closest one.
+Area summits are held throughout the state, one in each area and are designed for intermediate and/or senior members.
+Youth may attend any summit throughout the state and typically attend the closest one.
 The State Leadership Conference (SLC) is held annually and is designed for senior members.
-Requirements vary; check with your local county Extension office or the California 4-H Youth Development website.
+Requirements vary, check with your local county Extension office or the State UC 4-H website http://4h.ucanr.edu/4-H Events/.